kay2019/NiceProject3/README.md

 **Assumptions:**

-1-Data in the CSV file is grouped by (in the SQL sense):
+Data in the CSV file is grouped by (in the SQL sense):
 First by the ip
 Second by the time (hours, min, sec)
 My code uses this format in the CSV file.
 Of course we can always